vegris/pachka/README.md

 # Pachka

-Pachka is a message batching and delivery system for Elixir applications.
+Pachka is a message batching library for Elixir.

 It provides a reliable way to collect messages and deliver them in batches to configurable destinations.
 Messages are buffered until either the batch size limit is reached or the batch timeout occurs.